bitsbymax/Notes/Angular.md

   @Injectable(options?: ({ providedIn: Type<any> | "root" | "platform" | "any" | null }) & InjectableProvider)
   ```

-  > To achieve better optimization, it’s recommended to use the _`@Injectable`_ decorator.
-Such a definition makes dependencies _`tree-shakeable`_ — they are removed from bundled files if they haven’t been used.
+  > To achieve better optimization, it's recommended to use the _`@Injectable`_ decorator.
+Such a definition makes dependencies _`tree-shakeable`_ — they are removed from bundled files if they haven't been used.

 - `Module Injector` — in module-based applications, this injector stores global dependencies decorated with _`@Injectable`_ and having **providedIn** set to **"root"** or **"platform"**.
 Additionally, it keeps track of dependencies defined in the _`providers`_ array within _`@NgModule`_.
 During compilation, Angular also recursively registers dependencies from eagerly loaded modules.
 Child hierarchies of _`Module Injector`_ are created by lazy loaded modules.